jcward/AS3-Worker-Compat/README.md

 Usage / Conversion
 ==================

-If you're familiar with AS3 Workers, then using WorkerCompat is as simple as changing this code:
+Using WorkerCompat is as simple as changing these hard-coded worker references:

 <pre>
   import flash.system.Worker;